backdrop-contrib/getlocations/modules/getlocations_search/README.txt

 Getlocations Search provides a search facility that will show nearby locations from Getlocation Fields enabled nodes, users, terms or comments.

-It also has support for Geofield and Geolocation

-It can however be used without any of the above modules enabled, in which case it will just do searches and show a map of the area found.
+It can however be used without Getlocation Fields enabled, in which case it will just do searches and show a map of the area found.

 Enable Getlocations Search under Modules, then go to